This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 - Antibiotics help kill the bacteria.
 You may need to take this medicine for 10 to 14 days.
-Your healthcare provider will prescribe 2 antibiotics at the same time.
+Your healthcare provider will prescribe at least 2 antibiotics at the same time.

 - Antiulcer medicines help decrease the amount of acid that is normally made by the stomach.
-These help heal or prevent ulcers.
+These help relieve pain and heal or prevent ulcers.

-- Wash your hands well with soap and warm water.
+- Wash your hands often.
+Infection can happen through contact with infected bowel movement, vomit, or saliva.
+Use soap and warm water.
+Use an alcohol-based gel if soap and water are not available.
 Clean your hands before you eat and after you use the bathroom.
+Clean your hands after you change a baby's diaper.

 - Handle food properly.
+Infection can happen if you drink water that is not clean or eat food that is not washed or cooked properly.
 Rinse food well before you cook or eat it.
 Cook food all the way through.
 Proper handling will help kill any bacteria that may be on your food.

 - Drink clean water from a safe source.
 Only drink water that has been filtered or purified.